noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 #### Strengths
 Low barrier of entry: Allows people without knowledge in music theory to create music.
 Rich Feature set: hardware supports up to 10 Oscillators and comes with a variety of effects.
 This is leagues ahead of competitors considering its size.
-Portability: Its possibility for use both at home and outside adds value and distingushes it from MIDI keyboards with similar features.
-Furthermore it allows it to be used in group scan make it somewhat of a social device or status symbol.
+Portability: Its possibility for use both at home and outside adds value and distinguishes it from MIDI keyboards with similar features.
+Furthermore it allows it to be used in group settings and could make it somewhat of a social device or status symbol.
 Novelty: There are very few other products with the same feature set that are as user friendly as the pocket operator.
 It is simple enough that a baby could use it

+#### Weaknesses
+Niche Market: While the

+#### Oppurtunities
+Success within its Niche could lead
 ## Conclusion